AI Workflow Architecture

 A working LifeOS system for keeping AI-assisted work grounded in source-of-truth architecture, context routing, durable memory, raw evidence, review loops, and system repair.

-What it proves: AI becomes more useful when it can reason against maintained operating context instead of scattered chats, notes, screenshots, and stale memory.
+Why it matters: AI becomes more useful when it can reason against maintained operating context instead of scattered chats, notes, screenshots, and stale memory.

 The same pattern applies to teams, founders, creative systems, support knowledge, decision memory, and recurring workflows where context has to survive beyond one chat.